 Cloud-to-Local Backup (Reverse Cloud) Provides Data Consolidation

 Cloud-to-Local backup deals with the increasing use of the cloud storage, including the possibility that crypto viruses can reach into and encrypt mapped storage.
 This scenario, or an end user error of accidentally deleting files, may result in an unrecoverable loss of data.
+Even more importantly, you can consolidate corporate data from many sources onto one trusted local platform.
 We’ve talked about at least 14 reasons to do reverse cloud backup before.
 Cloud-to-Local backup can solve these issues.
 While many users trust their cloud provider to provide protection in the form of redundant storage or file versioning, many cases have emerged where that protection fails.

 The RNAS-U and C series of products, based on the Windows IOT enterprise operating system includes High-Sync software to create “pull down” replication jobs from 28 popular cloud storage providers or protocols.
 While this functionality can be used to “push” corporate data up to public clouds for protection off-site, more users are discovering the benefits of implementing an automated Cloud-to-Local storage protection system.
 Such a system automatically “pulls” cloud data on a regular basis to provide protection against cloud data loss.
 The High-Sync Software is highly sophisticated, supporting a variety of incremental update and file replication scenarios.
 It is easy to make sure that multiple replication jobs run in sequence to limit the impact on bandwidth and local resources, including thrashing on the local drive.
 An overview of benefits follows, but for more detailed list of High-Sync capabilities click here: